spacelift-io/terraform-provider-spacelift/docs/resources/context_attachment.md

 ### Optional

 - `module_id` (String) ID of the module to attach the context to
 - `priority` (Number) Priority of the context attachment.
 All the contexts attached to a stack are sorted by priority (lowest first), though values don't need to be unique.
 This ordering establishes precedence rules between contexts should there be a conflict and multiple contexts define the same value.
+Defaults to `0`.
 - `stack_id` (String) ID of the stack to attach the context to

 ### Read-Only